jelic98/random_py/README.md

 Script for scraping follower count from list of Instagram profiles defined in the input CSV.
 Script produces CSV as an output which can be sorted so users can get sesne of the most popular profiles in their network.
 Input CSV should be a list of user's followings/followers.
 Useful for finding potential influencers in user's network.

+### DPF

+Script for calculating pension fund rate of return by parsing TSV payment statement and scapring insurance company's website to get investment unit price.

 ### AQI fetcher

 Script for fetching real-time [Air Quality Index](https://en.wikipedia.org/wiki/Air_quality_index) for specified coordinates.